Margaret Mattson: Biography

 Accused by several neighbors, Mattson's alleged crimes included making threats against neighbors, causing cows to give little milk, bewitching and killing livestock and appearing to witnesses in spectral form.
 On 7th Day, 12th Month (February), 1683, charges against Mattson and a neighbor Gertro (a.k.a.
 Yeshro Hendrickson) Jacobsson, wife of Hendrick Jacobsson, were brought by the Attorney General before a grand jury of 21 men overseen by the colony's proprietor, William Penn.
 The grand jury returned a true bill indictment that afternoon, and the cases proceeded to trial.
 A petit jury of 12 men was selected by Penn and an interpreter was appointed for the Finnish women, who did not speak English.
 Penn barred the use of prosecution and defense lawyers, conducted the questioning himself, and permitted the introduction of unsubstantiated hearsay.
 In the early days of Pennsylvania, the use of attorneys was discouraged, as they were seen as symbols of oppression.

 Penn himself gave the closing charge and directions to the jury, but what he told them was not transcribed.
 According to the minutes of the Provincial Council, dated 27th Day, 12th Month (February), 1683, (or 1684 Gregorian), the jury returned with a verdict of "Guilty of having the Comon Fame of a Witch, but not Guilty in manner and Forme as Shee stands Endicted."

 Thus Mattson was found guilty of having the reputation of a witch, but not guilty of bewitching animals.
 Neither woman was convicted of witchcraft, as such a conviction was not legally possible in Pennsylvania at the time.
 The accused were released on their husbands posting recognizance bonds and promising six months' good behavior.

 A popular legend tells of William Penn dismissing the charges against Mattson by affirming her legal right to fly on a broomstick, saying "Well, I know of no law against it."
 The record fails to show any such commentary, but the story probably reflects popular views of Penn's socially progressive Quaker values.

 The earliest known appearance of the broomstick story is in Amelia Mott Gummere’s Witchcraft and Quakerism (1908), more than two centuries after the trial.
 The following year, it was repeated in the Journal of the Friends’ Historical Society (1909), from which it spread into Quaker histories and later retellings.
 Neither George Smith (1862) nor Henry Graham Ashmead (1884), in their Histories of Delaware County, mention any such story when discussing the trial, suggesting that it was not part of earlier tradition.

-In 2026, Margaret Mattson’s story is scheduled to be featured in For the Common Good, a documentary project funded by the National Society of Colonial Dames of America and produced by You’ll Never Forget Productions.
-The film highlights several women in early American history, including Matson.
+In 2026, Margaret Mattson’s story is scheduled to be featured in For the Common Good: the Women Who Shaped Our Nation, a nine-part docuseries funded by The National Society of the Colonial Dames of America in the Commonwealth of Pennsylvania and produced by You’ll Never Forget Productions.
+The film highlights women who made important contributions to the founding of America, including Mattson.